 If the train is busy or during meal time and the attendant has meals to grab, it could take them a while to get to you.

-You can use paper or electronic tickets to board the train, including the emailed one.
+You can use paper or electronic tickets to board the train, including emailed ones.

 Amtrak ticket readers will randomly ask the conductors to check ID, this hasn’t happened to me yet, but it has happened to travel my companions.
 So, it is best to have things ready.